 - It dinged when I dropped it

-2. Orvis Battenkill Reel – Best in Budget
+2. Orvis Battenkill Reel – Best Trout Fly Reel Under a Budget

 Speaking of old-school designs, here we present another.
 The Orvis Battenkill reel has been a best-seller across the market since when its introduction.
 The classic appearance and modern use of technology combine with unbelievably low prices to give you anglers’ favorite reel of all times.